Ph1n-Pham/fencing-vision/README.md

 - Python: The core programming language for the application.
 - OpenCV: Used for video processing, frame manipulation, and image enhancement.
-- Streamlit: Web App deployment
+- Streamlit: Web App deployment.
-- YOLOv8: Computer Vision model used for instance segmentation tasks
+- YOLOv8: Computer Vision model used for instance segmentation tasks.
-- Roboflow: Efficiently label and annotate dataset
+- Roboflow: Efficiently label and annotate dataset.

 ## Contributing